Article citation information:

 Fatigue fracture of |

-and testing the processes causing the chain degradation is of key importance in
+testing the processes causing the chain degradation is of key importance in the

 designs.
 The article describes the most common forms of